 Bioidentical Hormone Therapy

-The molecule of the bioidentical hormone is identical in structure to the hormones (estrogen, progesterone, testosterone, dhea and thyroid ) naturally found in the body.
-We at the wellness center of springfield, use bioidentical hormones instead of synthetic hormones.
+The molecule of the bioidentical hormone is identical in structure to the hormones (estrogen, progesterone, testosterone, DHEA, and thyroid ) naturally found in the body.
+We at the wellness center of Springfield, use bioidentical hormones instead of synthetic hormones.
 We will assess your individual needs and help you bring your hormone levels into an optimal, more youthful range.

 Where do bioidentical hormones come from?

-Some experts refer to these hormones as “natural”, where we at the wellness center of springfield believe the term “natural” can be misleading, because the only thing natural about these hormones is the fact that they are made in a compounding pharmacy lab to be identical to our own natural human hormones.
+Some experts refer to these hormones as “natural”, where we at the wellness center of Springfield believe the term “natural” can be misleading because the only thing natural about these hormones is the fact that they are made in a compounding pharmacy lab to be identical to our own natural human hormones.

 Who needs Bioidentical Hormone Replacement Therapy (BHRT)?